SkeideLab/meta_rotation/README.md

 #### Cloud-based

-1. Hit the "launch binder"[^1] button at the top
+1. Hit the "launch binder" button at the top[^1]

-2. Run the R code in `manuscript.Rmd` and `supplement.Rmd` on the cloud server (kindly provided by the [Binder project](https://mybinder.readthedocs.io/en/latest/index.html))
+2. Run the R code in `manuscript.Rmd` and `supplement.Rmd` directly in your web browser

 #### Local machine